Step 6 & 7: Refining & Proofreading

 Refine, Rewrite & Revise

 The first draft you write should not be the one you hand up!
 No matter how cautious you were in your writing, or how thoroughly you planned out your structure, you will have made mistakes or written things you later want to change.
-Refining your assignment will include heavily editing the first draft of your assignment.
-Editing is a process which we use to improve a piece of writing’s standard or content.
-We also edit to help the work fit within the set guidelines – for example, you may need to trim the words down to within the given word count.
+Refining your assignment will involve rigorous editing of the first draft of your assignment.
+The purpose of editing is to enhance the effectiveness of your writing in terms of both standard and content.
+We also edit to help the work adhere to the set guidelines – for example, you may need to trim the words down to within the given word count.
 The editing process can be daunting: it can feel a little like starting again and you may feel nervous that it will result in parts of your work being cut or changed.
 You may have already spent so long writing an essay that you feel that you cannot improve on it.
 Do not be afraid of it!
 Editing is an important part of the process, and it will come more naturally the more you engage in it.

 There are a few strategies you can employ to make the editing process smoother.
 Reading your essay aloud will help you to spot small grammar or spelling mistakes.
 Additionally, something that might have been clear in your head might seem a lot more muddled when you read it out loud.
 If you find yourself tripping over your words as you speak, that is probably a sign that there is some issue with what you’ve written!